 Yeah.
-If you like the site, please click on the red numeral at the top right corner of each post and leave a comment.
-You can also scroll back through this post and click on the hyperlinks for more stories about the highlighted bands.
-I also have a 2Fast2Die facebook account (profile pic ) where the blog content is duplicated and extra info is regularly posted.
+If you like the site, you can also follow 2Fast2Die on Facebook where the blog content is duplicated and loads of extra daily info is regularly posted.
 Please “like” and “share” with your friends.
 Other than that, thanks for reading.
-Oh, one last thing … you got another beer?
+Oh, and one last thing … you got another beer?

 2Fast2Die and Metal Dave would like to thank Chris Gates, Natchet Taylor and Becky Ozuna for their technical expertise and advice.
 Thanks also to Kim for inspiration and allowing me all the time it takes to be to be a word geek.
 Thanks also to Daschel for letting me “work on my bwag.”